It’s the most wonderful time of the year — kitten season!

 If the kittens look sick, bring them to AHS

 If the kittens look gaunt or sick, there’s a good chance they’ve been abandoned.
 In this case, bring them to AHS where the kittens will receive the lifesaving care they need.
-Contact the Pet Helpline if you have any questions about bringing in the kittens.
+You'll first need to schedule a surrender appointment with the Pet Helpline.

 You may discover that a kitten (or two) seems unresponsive.
 You can try rubbing some Karo syrup or sugar water on their gums to raise blood sugar and revive them.